 Thyroid issues can come with a number of uncomfortable and sometimes scary symptoms such as heart palpitations, weak and trembling muscles, an inability to concentrate or focus, and intolerance to either heat (overactive thyroid) or cold (underactive thyroid).

 While conventional treatment methods typically mean taking prescription medications or even sometimes having surgery to ease these types of symptoms, the reality is that functional medicine takes a less invasive and possibly even more effective approach.
-Dr. Matthew Nuesse has years of experience treating Newtown, Ohio patients with natural, functional medicine approaches to thyroid issues.
+Dr. Matthew Nuesse has years of experience treating Cincinnati, Ohio patients with natural, functional medicine approaches to thyroid issues.

 For instance, some studies have found that low selenium levels are associated with thyroid disease.
 Therefore, eating more selenium-rich foods such as Brazil nuts, garlic, raisins, shellfish, and wheat germ can help promote healthful thyroid function.